How do I sign into my account

 Staff, faculty, and graduate students:

-- Staff and faculty will have access to their Office 365 accounts for the duration of their employment or enrollment.
+- Staff, faculty, and graduate students will have access to their Office 365 accounts for the duration of their employment or enrollment.

 What happens to my Office 365 account (email and apps) after I graduate?